OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 This does not change the current situation that hides some meters/groups if they are not displayable to a user.
 All meters/groups for case 1 are displayed first and then the ones for case 2 where the items in each set are in alphabetically sorted order.
 (TODO As separate work not part of resource generalization, we should probably make maps sort this way too.)

-TODO??
 As [discussed above](#new-units-menu), both the meters and groups dropdown menus must be updated whenever the graphic unit is updated.
-The algorithm for updating the meter menu is:
+The algorithm for updating the meter menu is (actual code differs slightly but is close):

     // need database conn or do from Redux state (better)
     // Get all the meters that this user can see.